SikuliX/SikuliX-Docs/src/main/resources/docs/source/region.rst

 		**Side Effect** *lastMatch*: the best match can be accessed using :py:meth:`Region.getLastMatch` afterwards.

-		Note: You may adjust the scan rate (how often a search during the wait takes place) by setting :py:attr:`Settings.WaitScanRate` appropriately.
+		**Note**: You may adjust the scan rate (how often a search during the wait takes place) by setting :py:attr:`Settings.WaitScanRate` appropriately.

 	.. py:method:: waitVanish(PS, [seconds])

-		Wait until the give pattern *PS* in the region vanishes.
+		Wait until the given pattern *PS* in the region vanishes.

 		:param PS: a :py:class:`Pattern` object or a string (path to an image file or just plain text)